 Boar hair is very similar to human hair, so it makes sense that it should be treated with the same level of care.

-I would usually go for either a gentle beard wash or a baby shampoo.
+I would usually go for either a gentle beard wash (Amazon Link) or a baby shampoo.
 Mix a small amount into your semi-filled contained, using your fingertips to swirl it in.

 3. Dip the bristles into the water